AlexDralur/hangman-game-python/README.md

 Resolution✅: Change the structure of function and function being called.
 ***

+Problem 🐞: Start game function entering a loop without continuing the game.

+Cause🛠: The conditions for the while loop where not considered because of the logic applied.

+Resolution✅: Change the condition (from OR to AND).
+***

+Problem 🐞: Endgame function was breaking the game.

+Cause🛠: Since the function is the base to the end, either winning or losing, another parameter was necessary to differentiate.

+Resolution✅: Second paramenter added to run the function.
+***

 ## **Deployment**
 I deployed the page on Heroku via the following procedure: - ​